 Our social workers act as patient advocates by serving as counselors, helping to find resources and solving problems.
-When medically necessary, social workers also help to arrange alternate levels of care for patients after leaving the hospital, which may include rehabilitation facilities, skilled nursing facilities, hospice or board and care homes.
-Any concerns related to the psychological, practical or social well being of each patient or their loved ones may be discussed openly with our social workers.
+When it's medically necessary, social workers also help arrange alternate types of care when patients leave the hospital, which may include rehabilitation facilities, skilled nursing facilities, hospice or board and care homes.
+Any concerns related to the psychological, practical or social well-being of patients and their loved ones may be discussed openly with our social workers.

 Our social workers and case managers offer a wide range of services, including:

-Assistance from registered nurse case managers who can arrange home health care and home hospice, as well as help set up durable medical equipment in patients' homes, also is available.
+Registered nurse case managers also can arrange home health care and home hospice, as well as help set up durable medical equipment in patients' homes.